wazuh/wazuh-documentation/source/cloud-security/gcp/supported-services/use-cases.rst

 .. note::

-   Before you perform the steps below make sure that you have already configured the :doc:`Google Cloud Pub/Sub integration <>` and the :doc:`Wazuh module for Google Cloud Pub/Sub <>`.
+   Before you perform the steps below make sure that you have already configured the :doc:`Google Cloud Pub/Sub integration <pubsub>` and the :ref:`Wazuh module for Google Cloud Pub/Sub <configuring_wazuh_module_pub_sub>`.

 #.
 Visit the `Google Cloud Logging section <https://console.cloud.google.com/logs/router>`__ and click on **Create sink**.